microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-headers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the HTTP headers included in a network request or response
+The HTTP headers represent the additional information included in a network request or response.
+These headers contain various attributes and values that provide additional context or instructions for the communication between the client and the server.

 ## Properties
 |Property|Type|Description|